f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 Mid-Range vCPU Comparisons to iSeries
 =====================================

 When sizing, removing the 12 or 6 (depending on platform) dedicated vCPU’s for F5OS from the equation will give a better representation of what the per vCPU performance will be.
 Comparing the performance of a single vCPU can be important for control plane sizing and also for extrapolation of what a tenant’s performance may be.
 Below is a comparison on the CPU’s on the i5600, i5800, i7600 and i7800 compared to the new rSeries r5600, r5800, and r5900.
-Note that the rSeries sizing is is different because of the way that some of the  vCPU’s are used by the F5OS platform layer.
-Since 3 physical CPU's / 6 vCPU's are dedicated for use by the F5OS platform layer on the r5000 appliances the prrocess for calcuating per vCPU performance needs to be adjusted.
+Note that rSeries sizing is is different because of the way that some vCPU’s are used by the F5OS platform layer.
+Since 3 physical CPU's / 6 vCPU's are dedicated for use by the F5OS platform layer on the r5000 appliances, the process for calculating per vCPU performance needs to be adjusted.

 The graphs below compare the mid-rage iSeries platforms vs. the newer generation mid-range rSeries models.
 Note that these comparisons remove the 6 vCPU’s used for the F5OS platform layer.
 Instead of showing 16 physical cores and 32 vCPU’s, the r5000 is sized using 13 physical cores and 26 vCPU’s listed as (minus platform Layer CPU) in the graphs.